whataboutpets/minimal-mistakes/_posts/ducks/2016-02-07-can-ducks-eat-bread-popcorn-grapes.md

 A last important item we want to mention is that [a duck's digestive system works quite different from our own](http://www.ducks.org/hunting/understanding-waterfowl-duck-digestion).
 Because of this, it is important for domesticated ducks to have access to **fresh drinking water and grit** (coarse dirt, pebbles or stones) as this helps them to digest their food.

 So what can ducks eat?
-Let’s dive into the list!
+Let's dive into the list!

 ## Can Ducks Eat Bread? - Nope